-Living Waters and AiG have worked together to provide a two-video package to help viewers learn the truth about Noah, the Ark, and the Flood—and to understand what scoffers are saying about the Bible and becoming equipped to witness to them.
+Living Waters and AiG have worked together to help viewers learn the truth about Noah, the Ark, and the Flood—and to understand what scoffers are saying about the Bible and become equipped to witness to them.

-As Ray and I share in these presentations, the Bible clearly predicts “
+As Ray and I share in these videos, the Bible clearly predicts “

 that scoffers will come in the last days, walking according to their own lusts” (2 Peter 3:3).
 The biblical account of Noah is clearly confirmed by many evidences in today’s world, such as the fossil record, Flood legends, etc. Scoffers today declare that evolution is true and that things continue as they have from the beginning (2 Peter 3:4).
 But the Bible reveals something far different and warns us about what the last days (that we now live in) will be like.

-Noah and the Last Days is a powerful combo video package that demonstrates what modern-day scoffers believe and how to counter their scoffing.
+Noah and the Last Days is a powerful video that demonstrates what modern-day scoffers believe and how to counter their scoffing.

-I urge you to order this video package today and share it with your family, friends, and church members!
-You’ll be equipping yourself with the answers provided in this enlightening video resource.
-It honors God’s Word and prepares Christians to be soldiers in today’s spiritual war with the scoffers of our day.
-In fact, show these videos to your young people at church rather than encouraging them to watch a pagan Hollywood film and give money to the moviemakers who have made a mockery of the Bible.
+I urge you to watch these videos today and share them with your family, friends, and church members!
+You’ll be equipping yourself with the answers provided in these enlightening video resources.
+They honor God’s Word and prepare Christians to be soldiers in today’s spiritual war with the scoffers of our day.
+In fact, show these videos to your young people at church rather than encourage them to watch a pagan Hollywood film and give money to the moviemakers who have made a mockery of the Bible.

 Recently, a news item from the Hollywood Reporter stated the following: